Uber is under FBI investigation for its 'Hell' tracking program

 Uber, which made its name by pairing passengers with drivers via an app, has a long history of pushing the bounds of the law.
 This isn't the first time it's gotten into trouble.
 It's dealing with the legal fallout of creating "Greyball" software to hide from police and for a high-profile court case against Alphabet's Waymo regarding the theft of self-driving car technology.

-Neither the FBI nor the US attorney's office in New York returned request for comment.
+Neither the FBI nor the US attorney's office in New York replied to a request for comment.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."